Guess & Sketch: Language Model Guided Transpilation: Results and Analysis

 \section{Results and Analysis}

-Performance of our methods on the test sets are shown in Table~\ref{tab:results}. \ourmethod\ outperforms all alternative approaches.
+Performance of our methods on the test sets are shown in Table~\ref{tab:results}. \ourmethod\ outperforms all alternative approaches with $0.01$ significance level~\footnote{According to a two sample z-test.}.
 The Few-shot approach, even with the largest existing language model today, GPT-4, cannot successfully perform most transpilations. \ourmethod\ even outperforms the engineered Transpiler, which fails to translate programs for which it cannot recognize even one instruction.
 We run several \textsc{Guess}-only models, comparing from-scratch training to pre-trained models.
 Interestingly, the fine-tuned pre-trained large language models perform much worse than even just the trained smaller encoder-decoder model.
 The best-performing baselines is the Encoder-Decoder approach, which we use for the full \ourmethod.
 Further experiments testing the performance gain of \ourmethod\ over the Encoder-Decoder approach on more test programs are shared in Appendix~\ref{more_peu}, and support the same 10\% increase in correct transpilations.